Steps to Applying to the Statistics & Data Science Graduate Interdisciplinary Program

 - These requirements are a minimum.
 As part of the SDS application process you will need to provide a list of courses that you have taken that shows that you have met these requirements.

 G.R.E.
-General Test Required - (GRE - general test only) that exceed 75th percentile Quantitative and 50th percentile Verbal.
+General Test Strongly Recommended- (GRE - general test only) that exceed 75th percentile Quantitative and 50th percentile Verbal.
 (GRE scores must be dated no older than five years from the time of application to the program.)

-- While it is possible to submit your application without a GRE score, acceptance to the program is competitive and your application will be weaker and less competitive without it.
+- While a GRE score is not required, acceptance to the program is competitive and your application will be weaker and less competitive without it.

 Applicants from non-English-speaking countries must exhibit proficiency in English as per the Graduate College's basic requirements for proficiency.